 The major in human rights requires 10 courses for a minimum of 31 total credits.
 One of the distributional or specialization courses must be a seminar.
+Core courses are required to be taken on campus and may not be exempted.
 Regulations for all human rights majors are available on the undergraduate requirements section of the human rights bulletins for Columbia College and General Studies.

 Core Courses